xma711/notebook/computer_networks/wifi/README.md

 Router
 -----------------------

-Router can be configured as a normal ethernet router, or a repeater.
+Router can be configured as a normal Ethernet router, or a repeater.

 A repeater forwards all requests to the main router.